Environmental Appeals Board Vacates Penalties for TSCA Section 8(e) Violations

 This case had the potential to obtain a judicial ruling on the statute of limitations question for section 8(e) violations, just as the 3M case did for PMN violations.
 The ruling on the merits, however, means that Elementis won the case and thus cannot appeal the statute of limitations ruling.
 If EPA appeals its loss on the merits to a court of appeals, then Elementis would likely seek review of the statute of limitations question also.

-The statute of limitations issue could have been addressed in earlier cases that were settled prior to final decision.
+The statute of limitations issue could have been addressed in earlier cases that were settled prior to the final decision.
 For example, in 2004 EPA brought a section 8(e) enforcement action against DuPont for its failure to submit a one-page report from 1981 allegedly subject to section 8(e).
-EPA calculated the potential penalty for this alleged violation at $183,837,500, based on assessment of maximum daily penalties for nearly 20 years.
+EPA calculated the potential penalty for this alleged violation at $183,837,500, based on an assessment of maximum daily penalties for nearly 20 years.
 Faced with such massive potential liability, DuPont settled for a substantial (but much smaller) penalty.

 Also of interest is the opinion’s assertion that the entire study contained reportable information but for the corroborative nature of the study.
 In practice, companies rarely submit entire studies to EPA under section 8(e).
 In most cases, they submit brief summaries of studies, and EPA must then request the full studies as underlying data if it chooses to do so.
 The EAB’s ruling could put that practice in jeopardy.
 It is unlikely that EPA plans to bring enforcement actions for failure to submit entire studies where summaries are provided, however.